 We deployed to Galaxy running in the US (us-east-1), we also have Galaxy running in other regions in the world, check the list here

 This is huge, you have your Meteor app running on Galaxy, ready to be used by anyone in the world!

 Review: you can check how your code should be in the end of this step here

-In the next step we are going to provide some ideas for you to continue developing your app and more content to see next.
+In the next step we are going to provide some ideas for you to continue developing your app.